Breaking News | Reps C’ttee queries allocation of N15bn to East West Road project

-The members of the committee at the Ministry of Niger Delta Affairs 2021 budget defence frowned at the allocation of N4 billion to all other human development projects in the region.
+The members of the committee at the Ministry of Niger Delta Affairs 2021 budget defence frowned at the allocation of N4 billion to all other human developmental projects in the region.

 “We just finished with EndSARS, we know what happened, the whole of my state capital everywhere was turned upside down.